poloniumcube/cfg-spotify-final/README.md

 The project was created by **[me](https://github.com/username)**.

-I want to express gratitude to the course instructors for providing a fruitful learning environment.
+I want to express my gratitude to course instructors for providing a fruitful learning environment.

 ## **FAQ**